Holistic Blend Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Holistic Blend product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Holistic Blend product line includes four dry dog foods.

 - Holistic Blend Grain Free Dog Food

-Holistic Blend All Stages Chicken, Rice and Vegetable dry dog food was selected to represent the others in the line for this review.
+Holistic Blend Chicken, Rice and Vegetable was selected to represent the other products in the line for this review.

 Holistic Blend All Stages Chicken Rice and Vegetable